Capital City Greenbelts Need Massive Drive To Restore Lush-green Features - UrduPoint

 "It is not easy to spend evening time indoor as we live in a very congested locality," said Yusuf Maseeh from G-6, justifying the use of greenbelt as a recreational spot.

-"We have been utilizing all the resources at our disposal to ensure the maintenance of greenbelts across the capital city," MCI Director Environment Irfan Niazi told APP on Monday.
+"We have been utilizing all the resources at our disposal to ensure the maintenance of greenbelts across the capital city," MCI Director Environment Irfan Niazi told APP.

 He said trimming of shrubs and grass at the greenbelts and parks, are being done on regular basis.